oracle-livelabs/apex/crm-app/form-edits/form-edits.md

 # Improve the Form

-In this lab, you make the Customer and Opportunity form easier to use with the help of the developer toolbar.
+In this lab, you enhance the **Customer** and **Opportunity** forms to make it more user friendly for the sales person to maintain the customer and opportunity data.

-The developer toolbar allows us, as the developer or builder of the application, to interact directly with on-screen application components and the Page Designer.
+To do this, you make use of the developer toolbar and page designer.

 Estimated Time: 5 minutes

+### Objectives

+In this lab, you will:
+- Enhance Customer and Opportunity Form

 ## Task 1: Enhancing the Customer Form